-The single biggest small change is in changing to a more sustainable energy supplier.
+- The single biggest change you can make is to switch to a more sustainable energy supplier.

 Most traditional energy suppliers get their power through a mixture of coal, gas, fracking, nuclear, and other forms of non-renewable or environmentally unsustainable fuels.